mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 For "data" frames sent from the client to the daemon (commands), the command is separated from arguments by ASCII value RS (0x1E).
-There can be any number of arguments, as long as the command accepts them.
+There can be any number of arguments separated by RS, as long as the command accepts them.
 Arguments are not serialized, so only strings are allowed.

 **Event connection**